Lumis Life

 This sign is counterintuitive for many advisors, which is why it is often missed.

-When a client's health declines, most advisors think of the policy as more valuable to keep — the death benefit is likely to be paid sooner, which increases its present value.
+When a client's health declines, most advisors think of the policy as more valuable to keep.
+The death benefit is likely to be paid sooner, which increases its present value.
 And that analysis is correct.
 The policy is more valuable.

 But the policy is also more valuable to a settlement buyer, for exactly the same reason.
 Shorter life expectancy means the buyer expects to pay premiums for fewer years and collect the death benefit sooner.
 This improves the buyer's expected return, which increases the price they are willing to pay.